• Coronavirus Advice for Staff

 First Day Response / Communication between home and school – daily procedures

 Each day at 9.30 am the pastoral team meet and establish who is absent and the reason why.
-The Attendance Trigger and Intervention Protocol will be considered and dependant on your current attendance the appropriate course of action will be decided.
+Please see the escalated days approach below.

 Dependant again on your attendance and the reason for your absence the most likely outcome will be a member of the pastoral team visiting your home to discuss how we can get you back into school with as limited time absent as possible.